 1935: And so it begins...

-We begin our story in 1935.
+The Hotelympia story began in 1935.
 Founded by Trade & Technical Exhibitions Ltd in association with Hotel Review and Caterer & Hotelkeeper and launched as ‘Hotel, Restaurant & Catering Exhibition', at Olympia.

 Hotel, Restaurant & Catering Exhibition attracted 30,000 people across six days and gained high accolades, being dubbed ‘the greatest exhibition in the history of catering’ by Caterer and Hotelkeeper.